-The student is expected to participate in and observe demonstrations and experiments in the basic sciences including but not limited to physiologic and pharmacologic demonstrations in animals, microbiologic cultures and microscopic study of organisms and tissues in normal and pathologic states.
-The student is expected to observe the patient accurately at a distance and close at hand and accurately assess health/illness alteration.
+The student is expected to participate in and observe demonstrations and experiments in the basic sciences, including but not limited to physiologic and microscopic study of tissues in normal and pathologic states.
+In addition, the student is expected to observe the patient accurately at a distance and close at hand and accurately assess health/illness alteration.
 Inherent in this observation process is the functional use of the senses and sufficient motor capability to carry out the necessary assessment activities.

 The student is expected to be able to effectively communicate verbally and non-verbally and to observe patients in order to elicit information, describe changes in mood, activity, and postures and to perceive non-verbal communications.
-This requires the ability to read, write, and effectively utilize the English language.
+This requires the ability to effectively utilize the English language in verbal and written interactions with patients, their families and other professionals in the work environment.
 The student must be able to communicate effectively and sensitively with patients.

-Individuals with disabilities are encouraged to apply to the program.
-However, it is the responsibility of the student to notify the Chairperson of the Dept. of Physical Therapy if there is any reason why the abilities/expectations described above cannot be met.
-Students who indicate that they cannot meet one or more of these and who request a review in writing will be reviewed by the Departmental Faculty Committee and the Coordinator of Special Student Services to determine what, if any, reasonable accommodations might be possible to facilitate successful completion of the degree requirements.
+Individuals with disabilities are encouraged to apply to the Occupational Therapy program.
+However, upon acceptance of the offer of admission to the professional component, it is the responsibility of the student to notify the Chair of the Department of Occupational Therapy at (251) 445-9222 if there is any reason why the abilities/expectations described above cannot be met.
+Students who indicate that they cannot meet one or more of these and who request a review in writing will be reviewed by the Departmental Faculty Committee and the Coordinator of Special Student Services to determine what, if any, reasonable accommodations might be possible to facilitate successful completion of the degree requirements..